List of efforts to impeach presidents of the United States: Table of impeachment trial results

-President subjected to an impeachment process who resigned before it ended
+Resignation during an impeachment process

 Richard Nixon

-The House Judiciary Committee approved three articles of impeachment against President Richard Nixon for obstruction of justice, abuse of power and contempt of Congress for his role in the Watergate scandal.
+The House Judiciary Committee approved three articles of impeachment against President Richard Nixon for obstruction of justice, abuse of power, and contempt of Congress for his role in the Watergate scandal.

 On October 20, 1973, Nixon ordered the firing of Special Prosecutor Archibald Cox, precipitating the Saturday Night Massacre.
 A massive reaction took place, especially in Congress, where 17 resolutions were introduced between November 1, 1973, and January 1974: H.Res.
 625, H.Res.
 635, H.Res.
 643, H.Res.
 648, H.Res.
 649, H.Res.
 650, H.Res.
 652, H.Res.
 661, H.Res.
 666, H.Res.
 686, H.Res.
 692, H.Res.
 703, H.Res.
 513, H.Res.
 631, H.Res.
 638, and H.Res.
 662. H.Res.
 803, passed February 6, authorized a Judiciary Committee investigation, and in July, that committee approved three articles of impeachment.
-Before the House took action, the impeachment proceedings against Nixon were mooted when Nixon resigned on August 9, 1974.
+Before the House took action, the impeachment proceedings against Nixon were made moot when Nixon resigned on August 9, 1974.
 A report containing articles of impeachment was accepted by the full House on August 20, 1974, by a vote of 412–3.

-While Nixon wasn't formally impeached, this is the only impeachment process to result in the president leaving office.
-Nixon was pardoned by his successor, Gerald Ford.
+Although Nixon was never formally impeached, this is the only impeachment attempt to result in the president resigning from office.
+In September 1974, his successor, Gerald Ford, pardoned Nixon for any crimes against the United States that he might have committed while president.

-Presidents who, after a formal investigation, were not impeached
+Investigations without impeachment

 James Buchanan

 In 1860, the House of Representatives set up the United States House Select Committee to Investigate Alleged Corruptions in Government, known as the Covode Committee after its chairman, Rep. John Covode (R-PA), to investigate President James Buchanan on suspicion of bribery and other allegations.
 After about a year of hearings, the committee concluded that Buchanan's actions did not merit impeachment.